-Saving ‘Shadowhunters’ is a no-brainer, so why hasn’t it happened yet?
+Saving ‘Shadowhunters’ is a no-brainer.
+Why hasn’t it happened?

-Which makes us wonder at this point why Shadowhunters hasn’t been saved yet.
-If this campaign has proven anything, it’s that there’s a tangible and sizeable fanbase attached to the show more than worthy of investing in.
+If this campaign proved anything, it’s that there’s a tangible and sizeable fanbase attached to Shadowhunters more than worthy of investing in.
 It’s also clear that the fans are hardly requesting a ludicrously huge budget – they simply want a chance for the story to be told so they can follow their characters into the next few chapters of their respective journeys.

 When the show was first announced as being cancelled, one fan on Tumblr glibly summarized the issue of cancelling a show based on “the economics” of production.
 “So Freeform cancelled Shadowhunters because they can’t afford production, as if season one wasn’t filmed in McG’s backyard with two flashlights and an iPhone.”
 Saving Shadowhunters seems like a no-brainer when there’s an existent, major fanbase that isn’t even asking for a lot.

-It also means that if and when a new network or SVOD service sweeps in to save the show like a goddamn hero, it’ll be portrayed as the shining knight who saved Shadowhunters.
+If and when a new network or SVOD service sweeps in to save the show like a Warlock, it’ll be portrayed as the shining knight who saved Shadowhunters.
 There’s something cynical and irksome about that which rubs us the wrong way, as though the passion and resources of fans may be getting exploited by an unseen company loitering in the wings to see how the campaign pans out (although this is all just speculation.)

 Whatever happens, the Shadowhunters fans are absolutely killing it right now.
 For them not to see the story back on the small (or big) screen again is almost unfathomable.
 Someone, somewhere, has to take charge now and make this happen – the fans absolutely deserve it.